 Note: Attendance at Seminars 1 & 2 is essential in order to continue through the rest of the program.

-Curriculum activities begin in early April with an on-line 360 degree assessment process.
+VCPM activities begin in early April with an on-line 360 degree assessment.
 Seminars include:

 - Orientation to VCPM (foundation, change and management, ethics)